Jiteshiyu/Gridswift/README.md

 ## Features

-- Responsive Design: The layout adjusts seamlessly from a single-column layout to a multi-column layout.
+- **Responsive Design:** The layout adjusts seamlessly from a single-column layout to a multi-column layout.
-- Grid Layout: Implements CSS Grid for organizing the overall structure and arrangement of the layout.
+- **Grid Layout:** Implements CSS Grid for organizing the overall structure and arrangement of the layout.
-- Flexbox Usage: Utilizes Flexbox for centering content within each grid item.
+- **Flexbox Usage:** Utilizes Flexbox for centering content within each grid item.

 ## Technologies Used

-- HTML5: Structure and Content of the application.
+- HTML5
-- CSS3: Styling and layout for a clean user interface.
+- CSS3

 ## File Description